Nebraska Insurance Licensing

 How much does it cost to get a Nebraska insurance license?

 The total cost to get your Nebraska insurance license typically runs $350-500 estimated total cost.
-Here is how it breaks down: the Pearson VUE exam fee is $43, the Nebraska Department of Insurance application fee is $50.
+Here is how it breaks down: the PSI Services LLC exam fee is $43, the Nebraska Department of Insurance application fee is $50.
 If you need a prelicensing course, JustInsurance's Nebraska combined Life & Health package is $199 — that's $199 less than purchasing Life and Health courses separately.
 Everything you need to get licensed, with no hidden fees.

 How long does it take to get licensed in Nebraska?

 Most focused candidates complete the Nebraska insurance licensing process in 2-4 weeks.
-That timeframe covers scheduling and passing the Pearson VUE state exam, clearing your background check, and waiting for the Nebraska Department of Insurance to process your application.
-The Pearson VUE exam delivers results quickly — most candidates receive their score before leaving the testing center.
+That timeframe covers scheduling and passing the PSI Services LLC state exam, clearing your background check, and waiting for the Nebraska Department of Insurance to process your application.
+The PSI Services LLC exam delivers results quickly — most candidates receive their score before leaving the testing center.
 JustInsurance's self-paced format lets you move as fast or as steady as your schedule allows.

 What is the pass rate for JustInsurance students on the Nebraska insurance exam?

-JustInsurance students pass the Nebraska insurance licensing exam at a rate of 93.2% on their first attempt.
-The exam is administered by Pearson VUE and requires a minimum score of 70% to pass.
-That strong outcome reflects the depth of our prelicensing curriculum — candidates who train with structured, state-approved material consistently outperform those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The Nebraska exam is administered by PSI Services LLC and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after scheduling your next available test date with no mandatory waiting period.
 There is no limit on the number of times you can retake the exam.
 You may test unlimited times until you pass.
-JustInsurance includes a full-length practice exam that mirrors the actual Pearson VUE question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in Nebraska?